-•Six to eight layers – you will see these in tech-related devices, such as smartwatches and smartphones.
+Six to eight layers – you will see these in tech-related devices, such as smartwatches and smartphones.

-The manufacturers will also accept boards with a single layer as long as you are certain that you are looking for the simplest solution.
-You can also go with more than eight layers, but make sure that your application needs so many.
+The manufacturers will also accept boards with a single layer as long as you are sure that you are looking for the simplest solution.
+You can again go with more than eight layers, but make sure that your application needs so many.
 Otherwise, you are paying more for no valid reason.

 1.2.Size and Thickness

 The next thing you will want to decide is the size and thickness of your board.
 As for the size, the only important factor to consider is that it perfectly fits your application.
 That is why you should consider the size of your product and measure the space where you plan to place the PCB.

-It is vital that you accurately measure the dimensions as there is not a lot of room for a mistake if you want your product to work properly.
+It is vital that you accurately measure the dimensions as there is not a lot of room for a mistake if you want your product to work correctly.

 When it comes to Thickness, it can vary from about 0.5mm up to 2.5mm.
 You should consider your application and decide accordingly, but the average Thickness is around 1.2-1.8mm.